Best ways to explore Mekong Delta with your kids

-Fruit gardens are also the highlights of Mekong Delta River that should be included in your Mekong tours with kids.
+Fruit gardens are also the highlights of the Mekong Delta River that should be included in your Mekong cruise tours with kids.
 Due to the pleasant climate, this region has a wide range of fruits such as rambutan, durian, pomelo, mango, coconut, mangosteen, jackfruit, longan, etc. Depending on the season, there will be different fruits.
 Some most famous orchards here are My Khanh (Can Tho), An Binh Islet (Vinh Long), Cai Mon (Ben Tre) or Cai Be (Tien Giang).

 Visit fruit garden